 Also free to qualified users is the National Library Service for the Blind and Physically Handicapped (NLS), which can be an ideal source of classic literary.
 NLS books are available in braille and as digital Talking Books.

-Petschauer also recommends free text-to-speech software, such as Natural Reader and Balabolka, as well as BLIO, a free e-reader.
+Petschauer also recommends free text-to-speech software, such as Natural Reader and Balabolka; BLIO, a free e-reader, and Bookstream -- an app that helps schools organize their digital library.

 Providers such as Learning Ally -- which has an online library of over 70,000 DAISY books -- are also useful, though Petschauer said she finds few relevant titles at the post-secondary level and its $99 annual membership can be difficult for students to maintain.
 "We also pay a membership fee, so I can order books for students who don't have the money," Petschauer said.